smithlabcode/walt/README.md

 For paired-end reads, -1 and -2 options are used for the mate reads files.

     walt -i hg19.dbindex -1 read_1.fq -2 read_2.fq -N 5000000 -o paired_reads_mapping.out

+Similarly, WALT supports comma-separated list of read files for paired-end mapping.
+WALT produces one mapping output file for each read file pair.
+For pair-end mapping, the output file name will be appended "_p1", "_p2", and so on.
+One other thing to note is mate 1 and mate 2 paired files should be in the same order.

+	 walt -i hg19.dbindex -1 read_file1_1.fq,read_file2_1.fq,read_file3_1.fq -2 read_file1_2.fq,read_file2_2.fq,read_file3_2.fq -o paired_reads_mapping.out